 What’s the best thing to do during success?
 Expand.
 Grow.

 Finding a new market to dive into will create more depth for your company and brand.
 You’re looking to remove the “niche master” title that’s associated with your company and show the world you’re a force to be reckoned with.

 There are several things you need to do to prepare for this next phase of market expansion.

 Here are a few ways you can start compiling research for the journey ahead and keep your tradition of success.

 1. Self-Assess Your Current Strategy

-The best thing that you can learn about your business before stepping into an entirely different market is seeing what you’ve done right.
+The best thing you can learn about your business before entering an entirely different market is to see what you’ve done right.

 What strategies can you implement into the new marketing strategy as you brace for the next adventure?